 Mark is the Corporate Finance Partner in Francis Clark, Chartered Accountants.
 He is responsible for Corporate Finance activities throughout the firm.
 Mark is Treasurer for Plymouth Arts Centre and has actively strengthened the charities accounting reporting and systems.

 Tanya is a registered Architect with over 12 years of practice experience.
 She established the Architecture Centre Devon and Cornwall, an independent community interest company in June 2006.

 Educated at Cambridge University and University College London, Tanya was an associate of Foster and Partners where she worked for 10 years.
 After leaving Fosters in 2003 she joined Sonnemann Toon Architects, a small design practice in central London as a partner.
 She has worked on a very wide range of projects and on both public and private commissions in Europe and in the UK.

 Tanya’s role as director of the Architecture Centre Devon and Cornwall is to raise public awareness of design issues, to promote built environment education and to support local authorities in achieving high design aspiration and outcomes,- through training programmes, community consultation, design review, advocacy events and project work.

 Alan Qualtrough is a former editorial director of Northcliffe Newspapers (SW) and editor-in-chief of the Plymouth Herald and Western Morning News.
 He arrived in Plymouth in 2001 after a career in national newspapers as a reporter with the Daily Mail, Daily Express and Mirror Group.

-After retiring in 2012 he has completed a BA (Hons) in graphic design and is currently studying for a Masters at Plymouth College of Art.
+Since retiring in 2012 he has completed a BA (Hons) and a Masters in graphic design at Plymouth College of Art.
 He runs his own design and communications studio and is interested in cinema, books, football, typography and letterpress printing.